Karly Roestbakken

-Karly Roestbakken (Karly Røstbakken, /no/ RUHST-bah-kən; born 17 January 2001) is an Australian professional soccer player who plays as a centre-back for Melbourne City in the A-League Women in Australia.
+Karly Røstbakken (/no/ RUHST-bah-kən; born 17 January 2001) is an Australian professional soccer player who plays as a centre-back for Melbourne City in the A-League Women in Australia.

 Club career

 Canberra United

 On 26 November 2016, Roestbakken made her professional debut aged 15 in a W-League match against the Newcastle Jets.
 In Canberra's next match, Roestbakken came on as a half-time substitute and became the second-youngest goalscorer in W-League history when she netted an 83rd-minute winner in a 2–1 victory over Melbourne City.
 She continued to play as part of the Canberra United Academy side in the NPLW Capital Football league, captaining the team to a Federation Cup Final in 2018.
 By the beginning of her third season, a high level of roster turnover meant she was the second longest serving Canberra player that season behind Nickoletta Flannery.

 In December 2018, Roestbakken was nominated for the W-League young footballer of the year, eventually winning the award.

-For the 2019-20 season, Roestbakken was appointed the co-captain of Canberra United alongside Nikola Orgill.
+For the 2019–20 season, Roestbakken was appointed the co-captain of Canberra United alongside Nikola Orgill.
 She was 18 years old at the time of the appointment.